tphpdeveloper/softce-slider/README.md

-# Work with module create sitemap
+# Work with module slider

 **1.**
 ```php